 Our Compensation Committee has adopted a policy requiring our executives to own a multiple of their base salary in our common stock.
 In the case of our Chief Executive Officer, the multiple is five (5) times base salary.
 In the case of our President and Chief Operating Officer and our Vice President and Chief Financial Officer, the multiple is three (3) times base salary.
-In the case of our Vice President, General Counsel and Secretary, and our Vice President, Chief Human Resource Officer, the multiple is two (2) times base salary.
-In the case of all other Vice Presidents, the multiple is one (1) times base salary.
+In the case of our Vice President, General Counsel and Secretary and our Vice President, Chief Human Resources Officer, the multiple is two (2) times base salary.
+In the case of all other executives at the level of Vice President and above, the multiple is one (1) times base salary.
 Individuals have five years from the point of being subject to the ownership guidelines to achieve the prescribed multiple.